← Back to Blog

 Not all portals are created equal.
 Here is what separates a genuinely useful portal from a feature checkbox:

-No-login access.
+1. No-login access.
 If the hiring manager needs to create an account, you have already lost.
 Secure link-based access is non-negotiable.
+Vendors that claim "easy signup" are still missing the point — the goal is no signup.

-AI match scores with explanation.
+2. AI match scores with explanation.
 A number alone ("85% match") is only marginally useful.
 A score with a factor breakdown ("85% match — strong technical fit, moderate industry overlap, exact location match") helps the hiring manager understand why this candidate was selected.
+Without explainability, match scores become random-looking numbers the hiring manager either ignores or mistrusts.

-Mobile-friendly design.
+4. Mobile-friendly design.
 Hiring managers review candidates between meetings, on their phone, during commutes.
 A portal that only works well on desktop misses half of its potential engagement.
+Test the portal on your own phone before buying.

 How KineticRecruiter's Client Review Portal Works

 KineticRecruiter's agency workflow includes a client review portal designed specifically for recruitment agencies.
-Here is how it works in practice:
+Here's how it works in practice:

 Setup: When you create a role in KineticRecruiter, you can generate a client review portal link.
 The link is unique to that role and that client.
-No client-side setup is required.
+No client-side setup is required, and the portal is automatically branded with your agency's colors and logo.

 Candidate submission: When you submit candidates to the client, they appear in the portal instantly.
 Each candidate is presented with their match score, factor breakdown, AI career highlights, and your recruiter notes.